ValdemarOrn/IRWorkshop/Guide/Readme.md

 **EQ depth** - Controls the overall effect that each band can have, from 0dB to 12dB.

 **EQ Smoothing** - Controls the "slope" or "blend" between each band.
-At its lowest setting, each bands cuts in and out sharply in the frequency range, while a higher setting produces a more gradual curve.
+At its lowest setting, each band cuts in and out sharply in the frequency range, while a higher setting produces a more gradual curve.

 **16 Equalizer sliders** - Dragging up will boost the left channel and cut the right channel, dragging down will do the opposite.
 At center, no boost or cut is added to that band.

 #### Phase Shifter

 This effect works very similar to the Phase Bands transformation in the Spectrum Stage (described above).
 It will apply a delay to the specified frequency band on either the left or right channel.
-This causes in a difference in the left/right signal in the stereo spectrum, resulting in an effect that is perceived as increase stereo width, and a faint echo, or "room" sound.
+This causes a difference between the left/right signals, resulting in an effect that is perceived as increased stereo width, and a faint echo, or "room" sound.
 Experimentation is highly recommended.

 **Delay Amount** - Controls the overall delay that is added to each band.